maximilianh/multiSub/README.md

 TODO.

-## Submission as automated Genbank uploads
+## Submission as automated NCBI uploads

 Request an FTP username and password from gb-admin@ncbi.nlm.nih.gov